 Harry’s gut knotted itself into a tangle.
 What the hell is happening?

 Professor Dumbledore gestured toward the small door at the end of the hall.
 ‘Would you mind joining the others, Harry?’

 I suppose it can’t be worse than being stared at in here.
 Harry rose from his seat.

 Oh.
-Harry froze mid-step.
-His blood turned to ice.
+Harry froze mid-step, his blood turning to ice.
 Oh, this is not seriously happening, is it?
-He turned Dumbledore, but the headmaster’s stern expression stopped him in his tracks.
+He turned Professor Dumbledore, but the headmaster’s stern expression stopped him in his tracks.
 I didn’t even want to watch the tournament, let alone take part in the bloody thing.

 Harry fixed the goblet with a cold glare and stalked into the antechamber.
 Cedric Diggory and a silver-haired French girl leant against the wall within.
 Victor Krum paced the floor like a caged tiger.

 ‘What is it, Harry?’
 Diggory asked.
 ‘Do they want us to go back?’

 Harry blinked.
 What the hell am I here for if he’s the champion?
 He managed a hint of a smile.
 Seamus owes Dean ten sickles.

 ‘This is unprecedented,’ a loud voice boomed.
 Ludo Bagman stomped into the room.
 ‘A fourth champion.’

 ‘He is going to compete?’
 The silver-haired girl turned her nose up.
 ‘Vraiment?’